 To help Google return richer search results, webmasters can use featured snippets, a form of structured data, to give Google additional signals to understand what a page is about.
 Snippets are the lines of text that appear underneath each search result and rich snippets provide more detailed information to help users with more specific queries.

 There are multiple ways snippets can appear, meaning it could impact both businesses and individuals in different ways.
 The knowledge graph is a type of result that returns for business and individuals that can share bio information, wikipedia previews, data about organizations, affiliations, etc. Other types of rich snippet results are: answer boxes (like the Obama example above), People Also Ask, carousels for shopping results, carousels for travel results, and those about a specific category of person (i.e. Google “Scam Artist”), recipes, queries for sports scores, and the weather.

 Incorrect information appearing within any of Google’s rich snippet features has the potential to be misleading or even damage a reputation.
-With so many types of rich results available, being vigilant about your online reputation is paramount.
+Fortunately, online reputation management services like ours can help.

 Search Intent and Google’s Algorithm

 Going back to the “King Barack Obama” example, how did Google generate this factually inaccurate response to the searcher’s question?
 Because of all of the mentions about “President Barack Obama” online, one would assume that Google should return a reputable article that defines democracy for the confused searcher.